 When I tried just raising and lower the sickle bar, I found that my rudimentary slip clutch was only partially effective.
 While raising the bar there was enough friction that it would sometimes twist the cable.
 The cable would always unwind as the bar was lowered but this couldn’t be good for the cable.
 I found it didn’t take much to prevent this winding so I added a simple, parallel bar that I could use to prevent the rotation.

-I also added an additional 25 lb wheel weight to the outside, dual wheel and I was ready to try again.
+I added an additional 25 lb wheel weight to the outside, dual wheel as well as two 25 lb weights to the front end and I was ready to try again.

-Until then, if you have any questions or comments you can contact me through this website.
+As always, if you have any questions or comments, you can contact me through this website.